 As described in Sections 4.1.7 and 4.1.8, KYTC and ODOT conducted targeted EJ/neighborhood outreach between November 15, 2022 and December 20, 2022.
 The targeted outreach included 12 small-scale outreach meetings in areas directly adjacent to the project's construction limits and one daytime and one evening broad-scale outreach meeting in each state to engage neighborhoods that are near the BSB corridor but will not be directly impacted.
 A PublicInput.com website was also established to support the targeted outreach activities by providing project information, materials from the neighborhood meetings, and the opportunity to offer feedback.
 KYTC and ODOT also held two open-house project update meetings in August 2023 that provided additional opportunities for disadvantaged communities to learn about the project and offer feedback.
+Members of disadvantaged communities were provided the opportunity to review the supplemental EA and other project information and provide comments to KYTC and ODOT during the public availability period for the supplemental EA.
+Public hearings scheduled during the public availability period provided additional opportunities for feedback.

-Comments received during the targeted neighborhood outreach and other public involvement activities may be related to categories of burden for disadvantaged communities as follows:
+Comments received during the public engagement activities may be related to categories of burden for disadvantaged communities as follows:

-- Energy Comments about air quality concerns associated with increased traffic. - Transportation Comments about the desire for additional transit, multimodal accommodations, and improved connections across I-75 to reduce transportation barriers. - Water and wastewater Comments about flooding in the Peaselburg neighborhood and the Goebel Park Complex. - Workforce development Comments about the desire to create additional developable land, which could increase employment opportunities.
+- Climate Change Comments expressing concerns about greenhouse gas emissions and climate change. - Energy Comments about air quality concerns associated with increased traffic. - Health Concerns about asthma and other health considerations for residents who live near the project corridor. - Transportation Comments about the desire for additional transit, multimodal accommodations, and improved connections across I-75 to reduce transportation barriers. - Water and wastewater Comments about flooding in the Peaselburg neighborhood and the Goebel Park Complex and stormwater management. - Workforce development Comments about the desire to create additional developable land, which could increase employment opportunities.

-The project team evaluated all comments received, and responses are provided in the Public Involvement Summary.
-Furthermore, the project team incorporated several refinements into Refined Alternative I (Concept I-W) in direct response to the comments received, as described in Section 5.1.2.
+The project team evaluated all comments received during the public engagement activities.
+Several refinements were incorporated into Refined Alternative I (Concept I-W) in direct response to the comments received, as described in Section 5.1.2.
+Public involvement will continue during the design and construction of the project.

-Members of disadvantaged communities will have the opportunity to review this supplemental EA and other project information and provide comments to KYTC and ODOT for 30 days after it is made publicly available.
-Public hearings scheduled during that time will provide additional opportunities for feedback.
-Public involvement will also occur during the design and construction of the project.
 See the Public Engagement Plan1 for additional details about public involvement during the design and construction phases.